From rock to soul, dance to hip hop, if you’re ever in need of some musical retail therapy, these Leeds record shops are just the ticket.

 And although we always prefer to visit the real thing, Dragnet have a sterling offering.
 From ‘60s and ‘70s rock, prog, psyche and krautrock to indie, punk, metal, soul, jazz, funk and blues, they have the whole spectrum of modern music on vinyl.
 So you’ll find a gem or two, particularly from their healthy range of imports that you’re unlikely to find elsewhere, while they also have a range of hard to find punk fanzines.

 If you’re looking to get rid or swap some of your own collection Dragnet are more than happy to make you an offer or do some trades.
-Alternatively, they’re giving you a chance to get up close and personal with them at their new record fair at St Chad’s Parish Church on Otley Road in Headingley, which should be well worth the trip.
+Alternatively, they also put on their own record fairs from time to time, so you may be able to pay them a visit every now and again.

 Dragnet Records can be found here.